 Maybe in older children the roles are suddenly reversed.
 The child suddenly becomes the carer.
 How on earth does a single parent family cope?
 Not everyone has friends or family members that can pitch in.
 What support is on offer?

 International Journal of Cancer research & Treatment - written by Binay Shah, Jeffery Armly & Erin Swieter

-Multiple studies demonstrate that children in particular have a higher risk of emotional and behavioral problems.
-The disruption of schedules and daily routine, shifting of household roles, financial stress and the physical and emotional availability of either parent all contributes to these emotional and behavioral problems.
+Multiple studies demonstrate that children in particular have a higher risk of emotional and behavioural problems.
+The disruption of schedules and daily routine, shifting of household roles, financial stress and the physical and emotional availability of either parent all contributes to these emotional and behavioural problems.
 These problems, if overlooked or untreated, can persist into adulthood.

 How do you Tell your Children?

 Having to tell your children you have cancer has to be up there with one of the hardest things ever that a parent has to do!
 Everyone find their own way of doing this and some parents refuse to use the 'C' word, trying to shield the child or trying to make it easier for themselves.
 Studies have shown that to be open and honest with your child is the best way as it helps make the child feel more secure.

 There's some great tips on how to broach the subject here https://www.macmillan.org.uk/information-and-support/coping/talking-about-cancer/talking-to-children/advice-on-talking-to-children-about-cancer.html

 In 'real life' there seems to be a big black hole where the physiological help should be for patients let alone families.

 At what point are they offered help from the experts?